 One of the largest hurdles in travel planning can be deciding where to stay.
+So how about Boston with kids?
 What area is safest?
 What location offers the best proximity to major sights?
 Is there a metro nearby?
 Restaurants?
 Shopping?
-When it comes to Boston, we HIGHLY recommend the Back Bay area as a home base.
+When it comes to Boston with kids, or as a couple, we HIGHLY recommend the Back Bay area as a home base.
 Drawing 10’s of millions of visitors each year, Boston is generally an expensive city to visit, especially during the months of June-November.
 The cost of a hotel in the core of the city is among the priciest in the US, but we consider it worth the expense for one major reason: walk-ability.
 We chose to stay at the Fairmont Copley Plaza, and it was an investment in ensuring our overall experience was top notch.

 Why stay in Back Bay?
 This is a place you could easily spend your entire time in Boston exploring.
 A protected historic district and famous for the exclusive row houses of Commonwealth Avenue, Back Bay was once a literal bay.
 Since a massive filling project in the 19th century, it is now considered one of the best preserved examples of 19th-century urban design in the United States, and one of the most expensive residential neighborhoods in Boston.